Gyshie/linux/Documentation/crypto/descore-readme.rst

   - 478us to set a new key (uses <1k of key tables)

-	so despite the comments in this code, it was possible to get faster code AND smaller tables, as well as making the tables machine-independent.
+	so despite the comments in this code, it was possible to get faster code AND smaller tables, as well as make the tables machine-independent.
 	(code obtained from prep.ai.mit.edu)